-Each main output can be set to be either surround or stereo.
+Each main output can be pre-set to be either surround or stereo.
 Surround mains are 5.1 plus a rear downmix to allow a simultaneous LCRS.
 There is also a stereo downmix and a mono downmix (potentially 10 outputs for each surround main).
+If a surround main is routed to a stereo main, the stereo downmix will be routed.